+Our audit approach

+Overview

-Our audit approach Overview Materiality Overall materiality: \$10.01 million, which represents 5% of profit before income tax.
-We chose profit before income tax as the benchmark because, in our view, it is the benchmark against which the performance of the Bank is most commonly measured by users, and is a generally accepted benchmark.
-We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
-Key audit matters As above, we have determined that there is one key audit matter: • Provisions for impairment on loans and advances
+Materiality The overall Bank materiality is \$9.05 million, which represents approximately 5% of the three year average profit before tax.
+In our view, profit before tax is the benchmark against which the performance of the Bank is most commonly measured by users and is a generally accepted benchmark.
+We chose the three year average profit before tax due to fluctuations in profit and loss arising from the accounting policy for derivatives.
+Key audit matters As reported above, we have one key audit matter, being:Provision for impairment on loans and advances

-As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
+As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the Financial Statements and the Supplementary Information.
 In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.